 Employees who work on a public holiday are paid double their normal wage or they can exchange it for another day off if the employer agrees.
-Employees required to work on a public holiday are entitled to one day off in the next 30 days, or double pay.

 Paid sick leave is granted in three-year cycles, beginning from an employee’s start date, and is equal to the number of days the employee would normally work during a six-week period.
 For example, during the three-year cycle, an employee who works a five-day week is eligible for 30 days of sick leave.

 During the first six months with an employer, employees cannot take more than one sick day for every 26 days they work.